315+ Telescopes Ranked

 Not Recommended Telescope

-But as it does command a much lower price than the AstroMaster 114EQ and other Bird-Jones instruments, the ExploraScope 114AZ definitely deserves more of a pass when compared to some of its Bird Jones competitors.
+But as it does command a much lower price than the AstroMaster 114EQ and other Bird-Jones instruments, the ExploraScope 114AZ definitely deserves more of a pass in my book when compared to some of its Bird-Jones competitors.

 The focuser on the 114AZ is a usable 1.25” rack-and-pinion unit made almost entirely out of plastic.
-It could probably use an additional shim or two on the drawtube as it seems to wobble a little during use, but it’s functional as-is and this modification is very cheap and easy to do yourself.
+I use an additional shim on the drawtube as it seemed to wobble a little during my usage, but the focuser is functional as-is.
+I did this modification only because it was very cheap and easy to do it myself.

-Like the AstroMaster and PowerSeeker Newtonians, the ExploraScope 114AZ comes with a 20mm erecting eyepiece of a Kellner-like design, a 4mm Ramsden eyepiece that is of low quality and provides too much power for the scope to handle, and an outrageously bad 3x Barlow lens made entirely of plastic.
+Like the AstroMaster and PowerSeeker Newtonians, the ExploraScope 114AZ comes with a 20mm erecting eyepiece of a Kellner-like design, a low-quality 4mm Ramsden eyepiece that provides too much power for the scope to handle, and an outrageously bad 3x Barlow lens made entirely of plastic.

-The StarPointer red dot included with the ExploraScope is ideal for such an instrument and works well.
-You can easily detach and reattach it with the two hand knobs that are provided if needed for transport.
+The StarPointer red dot included with the ExploraScope felt ideal for such an instrument and works well.
+I could easily detach and reattach it with the two-hand knobs that are provided if needed for transport.

-Lastly, the ExploraScope is offered with a smartphone adapter that grips your phone and eyepiece and has adjustments to center your phone’s camera.
-You can take some relatively sophisticated lunar photos with these, but the planets are difficult to shoot without a mount with tracking, and a CCD/CMOS camera or DSLR would be arguably better for such a task.
+Lastly, the ExploraScope is offered with a smartphone adapter that grips our phone and eyepiece and has adjustments to center our phone’s camera.
+I could take some relatively sophisticated lunar photos with these, but the planets are difficult to shoot without a mount with tracking, and a CCD/CMOS camera or DSLR would be arguably better for such a task.

 AltAz Mount